gridaco/kits/README.md

 # kits

-Grida's first aid kit for startups &amp; new-to-saas entrepreneurs
+Grida's first aid kit for startups &amp; new-to-saas entrepreneurs - A.k.a.
+Startup-Awesome

 ## What do we offer?